No Products in the Cart

 The Philippine Islands are made up of over 7500 islands, each boasting abundant coral reefs, crystal clear turquoise waters, and thousands of marine life species, making it a bucket list topper for snorkeling aficionados.

-From novice to native, regardless of your your skill set, snorkeling in the Philippines will never disappoint.
+From novice to native, regardless of your your skill set, snorkeling in the Philippines is one of the best snorkeling destinations in the world and will never disappoint.

 We dove into the best and most beautiful snorkeling hotspots in the Philippines and these are spots we suggest not to miss.

 The most recognized and easy-to-reach snorkeling destination around Coron, Siete Pecados is a Southeast asian gem.
-Like swimming in a giant aquarium, you’ll see countless tiny colorful fish as well as larger sea creatures like baby sharks, small squids, and octopuses.
+Siete Pecados Marine Park is a protected area home to countless tiny colorful fish as well as larger sea creatures like baby sharks, small squids, and octopuses.